AndreasG11/MAE224/Example-2-:-PWMs.md

 2. Change `freq` and measure it with the Photon and the oscilloscope (re-run the Matlab code)
 3. Change the output voltage `vout`.
 What happens to the duty cycle?
 What are the units of the duty cycle?

-**show your TA the PWM signal on your oscilloscope** and you are finished with this tutorial.
+**Show your TA the PWM signal on the oscilloscope** and you are finished with this tutorial.